EricTerrell/Vault3.Desktop/README.md

 # Encryption

 Password-protected Vault 3 documents are encrypted with the AES (Rijndael) algorithm in CBC mode, using 256-bit keys.
+AES with 256-bit keys is [`quantum-safe`](https://csrc.nist.gov/projects/post-quantum-cryptography/faqs).
+In other words, it is not considered vulnerable to quantum computers, if they become viable in the future.

 # License